-Carrie has worked with local landowners, state and federal agencies and land-based stakeholders in a variety of positions related to natural resource collaboration in northern Arizona over the past 7 years.
-She has hands on experience in community participatory analysis, curriculum development, and youth environmental education projects both locally and in South America as a Peace Corps volunteer and coordinator.
-Most recently she served as the program coordinator for the Diablo Trust, a ranch-based collaborative land management organization in northern Arizona.
+Carrie joined SDR in 2015 and works with diverse stakeholders on natural resource issues including watershed planning and restoration, public lands recreation, water conservation, and volunteerism.
+In addition to collaboration work Northern Arizona over the past 11 years, she has hands on experience in community participatory analysis, curriculum development, and youth environmental education projects both locally and in South America as a Peace Corps volunteer and coordinator.

 Carrie holds a B.S. in Environmental Biology from Pacific University and a M.S. in Environmental Science and Policy from Northern Arizona University.
 Her studies focused primarily on collaborative monitoring and results-focused stakeholder engagement.
 She is fluent in Spanish.

 Jessica joined the SDR team in 2018 with over 12 years of experience in natural resources management and planning.
 Her science background and commitment to collaboration have shaped her work in the West.
 She has enjoyed many opportunities to partner with agencies, governments, and non-governmental organizations to accomplish forest and grassland restoration, regional planning efforts, policy development, and voluntary conservation programs.
 Along with SDR, she is concurrently part time senior planner for the country’s largest and most politically complex National Scenic Area in the Columbia River Gorge.
 She formerly served as Habitat Specialist for the Flagstaff Region at Arizona Game & Fish Department.

 Jessica hold a B.S. in Ecology & Evolutionary Biology from The University of California, Santa Cruz and M.S. in Environmental Science & Policy from Northern Arizona University.